adityam49/Updoot/README.md

 `UPDOOT_REDIRECT_URI = "https://redirecturl.com"`

 where `xxxxxxxxxxxxxx` is the client id that you got after creating a new installed type app
-and `https://redirecturl.com` is the redirect url spicified while creating the installed type app.
+and `https://redirecturl.com` is the redirect url specified while creating the installed type app.

 For further information on Reddit’s oauth usage use [this guide](https://github.com/reddit-archive/reddit/wiki/oauth2).